undrivendev/template-webapi-aspnet/README.md

-This project can be used as a starting point to create new ASP.NET-based web APIs based on CQRS, Mediator, Clean Archtecture patterns.
+This project can be used as a starting point to create new ASP.NET-based web APIs based on CQRS, Mediator, Clean Architecture patterns.

 ## Like it?
 Give a star! :star: